While black-owned businesses are growing today in the United States, they still have a way to go to achieve equality.

 - Family loans were obtained by 14% of black business owners compared to 9% of white business owners.

 - Credit cards were opened and used by 15% of black business owners in comparison to 30% of white business owners.

 - Personal loans were almost equal with 14% of black-owned businesses getting personal loans and 18% of white-owned businesses.

-15. Black Business Owners Data Shows that Black and Hispanic Owned Businesses Received Less Help Completing Loan Applications.
+15. Black and Hispanic Owned Businesses Receive Less Help Completing Loan Applications.

 If you’re filling out business loan paperwork, you’re going to need some help.
 It can be a tedious and confusing process for most of us.